XciA/Todo-App-Cakephp/README.md

 #Setup
 Create a local host setup in Windows or Linux
-Mysql > Create a database
+Mysql > Create a database name 'todo'*
       > Create a table name 'tasks following this table description CREATE TABLE tasks (
     id int(10) unsigned NOT NULL auto_increment,